 Iron Grip: The Oppression is a 2006 Total Conversion for Half-Life 2 by indie game developer Isotx,set in the steampunk and dieselpunk-themed fictional universe of Iron Grip.
 It features urban guerrilla warfare by combining elements from two different genres.
 A player can choose one of two sides in this game, the Rahmos City Guard or The Resistance.
-The Rahmos side is a Real Time Strategy game, generally played by a single player (or a very small number of players in large games).
+The Rahmos side is a Real-Time Strategy game, generally played by a single player (or a very small number of players in large games).
 The Resistance side is played as a cooperation of several players, each playing a First-Person Shooter in a very similar manner to Half-Life 2.
 Available here.In 2008, it received a full-blown stand-alone sequel (built in a heavily updated version of the older idTech3 engine), titled Iron Grip : Warlord.
 It's more ofthe same concept (Rag Tag Bunch Of Misfitsguerilla fighters vs. The Empire), but adds a more Tower Defense feel to the RTS element of the game.
 As in Opression, the sequel is aimed primarily at co-op gameplay between human players, but offers various other multiplayer modes as well.The third game in the series, a Free-To-Play multiplayer TBS called Iron Grip : Marauders, is currently available on Steam since September 30, 2011.
+March Of War, also by Isotx and also on Steam, incorporates many of the same themes and styles of the Iron Grip series (the main difference is that Steam Punk has been switched out in favor of Diesel Punk).

 Continuity Nod : Warlord indirectly references Opression in many ways : The premise and style of gameplay are nearly the same and some of the weapons from Opression make reappearances - e.g. confiscated Rahmos heavy machine guns used by Atelians; the rocket launcher is explicitly stated to be a newer and improved version of the one from Opression, etc. Also, there are plenty of hints that the events of both games are taking place concurrently, or at least in a very close time frame.